dwarvesf/playground/01_literature/enhancing-cryptocurrency-transfer-logger.md

 ---

-### **Why is This Problematic?**
+### **Why is this problematic?**

 The lack of clear relationships between log entries creates the following issues:

-1. **User Confusion**: Without context, users may struggle to understand the flow of their funds.
+1. **User confusion**: Without context, users may struggle to understand the flow of their funds.
-2. **Reduced Trust**: Ambiguous logs can erode user confidence, especially in financial systems.
+2. **Reduced trust**: Ambiguous logs can erode user confidence, especially in financial systems.
-3. **Limited Debugging Capability**: Developers and support teams cannot efficiently diagnose issues or trace transactions without meaningful, connected data.
+3. **Limited debugging capability**: Developers and support teams cannot efficiently diagnose issues or trace transactions without meaningful, connected data.

 ---

-### **Why Does This Happen?
-A Look at the Current System**
+### **Why does this happen?
+A look at the current system**

 The existing system focuses on individual transactions, treating withdrawals and deposits as **isolated events**.
 The process is outlined below: